MindaugasBalakauskas/GitReposApp/README.md

 ### Unit Test

+* Used XCTest framework
-* used fakeApiTask class to input this class to mock api  behaviour
+* Created fakeApiTask class to input this class to mock api behaviour

 ## Requirements